Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 No convincing drugs yet

 Remdesivir is the only pharmaceutical drug that has been shown to shorten the course of the disease.
-This is why it is so hotly contested on the market.
+This is why it was hotly contested on the market.

-Doctors are also trying to use other drugs that are already on the market to combat the coronavirus.
+Doctors are also tried to use other drugs that are already on the market to combat the coronavirus.
 These include the anti-inflammatory dexamethasone , the RNA polymerase inhibitor Avigan and the malaria drug hydroxylchloroquine.
-The efficacy and safety of the first two drugs has not yet been conclusively proven, and there are even strong doubts about the third.
+The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxylchloroquine has been shown to be ineffective and are even possibly dangerous.

 How far along is vaccine development?

-At least 160 vaccine projects have now been launched worldwide (as of June 29, 2020) according to the German researching pharmaceutical companies.
+At least 225 vaccine projects have now been launched worldwide (as of November 12, 2020) according the WHO and to the German researching pharmaceutical companies.
 These are essentially divided into three vaccine types: attenuated vaccines, inactivated vaccines and gene-based RNA vaccines.

-In the latter case, however, physicians are entering uncharted territory because no such approved vaccines are available.
-Both the Biontec and the CureVac vaccines currently approved in Germany for combined Phase 1 and 2 trials are such RNA vaccines.
+In the latter case, however, physicians are entering uncharted territory because no such approved vaccines have been available in the past.
+Both the Biontec and the CureVac vaccines currently approved in Germany for human trials are such RNA vaccines.

+In November three vaccine developers Biontech/Pfizer, Moderna and AstraZeneca reported that their vaccine candidates are far enough advanced in phase III studies to apply for Emergency Use Authorizations (EUA), anytime soon.
+Biontech/Pfizer has filed its application in the US and Great Britain.

 In addition, there is a tuberculosis vaccine that has already been approved.
 This does not directly target SARS-CoV-2, but strengthens the basic innate immunity of humans.
 Researchers at the Max Planck Institute for Infection Biology in Berlin are currently trying to improve this vaccine genetically.